ziwang1121/PADE/README.md

 We will evaluate the model every few epochs.

-**Note:** Since the Partial-REID and Occluded-ReID datasets have few samples in the test set and are easy to overfitting, we adopted the "early stopping" strategy and manually selected the results for better accuracy.
+**Note:** Since the Partial-REID and Occluded-ReID datasets have few samples in the test set and are easy to overfit, we adopted the "early stopping" strategy and manually selected the results for better accuracy.

 ```python
 # Training on Occluded-Duke